Impicklerick12/buzzy_bee/README.md

 ## Overview
-This was our entry into the Coder Academy Hackathon.
+This was our entry into the Coder Academy Hackathon, it won 3rd place.
-Date: 21st-23rd Sep 2020
+Timeframe & Date: 21st-23rd Sep 2020

 We chose to build a flappy bird style game as it offered simple mechanics and a single input to play.